FAQs

 Can I have the vaccine if I'm pregnant?

-Yes, it's strongly recommended that pregnant women are vaccinated, and this is perfectly safe.
-It's more dangerous to catch the flu while pregnant and the vaccination can provide immunity for your new born baby for a short time after they are born.
+Yes, it's strongly recommended that pregnant women are vaccinated, and this is safe.
+Catching the flu whilst pregnant is more dangerous to the health of baby and mother.
+Having the vaccination can also provide immunity for your newborn baby for a short time after they are born.

 How long would the appointment be?